Salvatore LaRussa Dance Theatre (SLDT) hosted its 12th Queens Outdoor Dance Festival at LaRussa Studio in Middle Village on June 5.

 Blanken, a choreographer who founded Sheep Meadow Dance Theatre in 2016 as a medium for exploring movement through socially engaged dance practice with a repertoire ranging from site-specific performance art to classical ballet, shared that on June 22, the dance company will present an original full-length evening of dance titled “Season III: Sleeping Beauty.”

-Blanken’s spin on the classic “Sleeping Beauty” is one of healing and rebirth combining artwork and life dance, and the dance company “is excited to share this living dance film as the New York theatre and arts community reawakens after a challenging year.”
+Blanken’s spin on the classic “Sleeping Beauty” is one of healing and rebirth combining artwork and life dance, and the dance company “is excited to share this living dance film as the New York theater and arts community reawakens after a challenging year.”

 The event, which is supported by the Salvatore LaRussa Dance Theatre and the Sanctuary Roosevelt Island, will be live-streamed from the Culture Lab LIC at the Plaxall Gallery, and audiences can purchase tickets via Eventbrite.

-Other performances included “The Rat’s Lab for the Haunted” by Susie McHugh + Dancers, “Exhalation in Exile” by the Shayna Maydela Project, “Feet can’t fail me now” by the Mari Meade Dance Collective, “About Zamba” by Dance Action, “Arsenic” by Leigh Ann Gann, and “Emotion” by Indy Caudle.
+Other performances included “The Rat’s Lab for the Haunted” by Susie McHugh + Dancers, “Exhalation in Exile” by the Shayna Maydela Project, “Feet can’t fail me now” by the Mari Meade Dance Collective, “About Zamba” by Dance Action, “Arsenic” by Leigh Ann Gann and “Emotion” by Indy Caudle.

 SLDT’s artistic director and choreographer Salvatore LaRussa was thrilled to announce that the free dance festival will now happen twice a year — in June and October — and that SLDT, which is in its 12th year, had already secured funds through the Queens Council of the Arts for next year.